ZeyuMiao97/Complex-InversE/README.md

 `$ <Current Directory>/M_weights/D/`

-As an example, running the `ED-SimplE` model on wn18 will save the embeddings in the following folder:
+As an example, running the `Complex-InversE` model on wn18 will save the embeddings in the following folder:

-`$ <Current Directory>/ED-SimplE_weights/wn18/`
+`$ <Current Directory>/Complex-InversE_weights/wn18/`

 # Datasets
 The following datasets are available in this software：
 * `FB15k`
 * `WN18`

-If you want to run ED-SimplE on dataset FB15k-237 or WN18RR, please visit [ED-SimplE-torch](https://github.com/ZeyuMiao97/ED-SimplE-torch)
+If you want to run Complex-InversE on dataset FB15k-237 or WN18RR, please visit [ED-SimplE-torch](https://github.com/ZeyuMiao97/ED-SimplE-torch)